ti-556/6DOF_RobotArm/README.md

 # Robot-Arm-Kinematics-Simulations
-Matlab implementations for robot arm kinematic computations
+Matlab and C++ implementations for robot arm kinematic computations